Cigar smoking in its heyday

 Cigar boxes

-In spite of the high cost of cigars, there must have been a good market for them somewhere because cigar boxes were widely used for storing things in.
+In spite of their high cost, there must have been a good market for cigars somewhere because cigar boxes were widely used, even by ordinary people, for storing things in.
 Perhaps they were effectively indestructible, but as they always seemed to look rather tatty, cigar smoking may have been more common in earlier decades.
-The boxes were wooden with sliding lids.
+The boxes were mostly wooden with sliding lids.
+I remember them well from my school days.
+They tended to be scribbled on with colour and to perform the function of pencil-boxes.

 Roll-your-own cigars